 - Funding bodies can use it to help shape funding strategy and decisions.

-An academic paper on the 2016 Active Healthy Kids Scotland Report Card will be published in the Journal of Physical Activity & Health in November 2016.
-The 2016 Scottish Report Card will be compared with other national report cards around the world in an academic paper to be published in November 2016 and as part of the International Congress on Physical Activity and Public Health conference in Bangkok in November 2016 (www.activehealthykids.org).
+An academic paper on the 2016 Active Healthy Kids Scotland Report Card was published in the Journal of Physical Activity & Health in November 2016 and can be found here.
+The 2016 Scottish Report Card was compared with other national report cards around the world in an academic paper published in November 2016 (which can be found here) and as part of the International Congress on Physical Activity and Public Health conference in Bangkok in November 2016 (www.activehealthykids.org).

 We aim to produce the next Scottish card in 2018, but need project funders and partners to do so.
 If you are interested in helping write or fund the next card please contact Prof John J Reilly (email@example.com).